 about ford and guy

-Established in 2020 by Suzie Ford, ford & guy produce sustainable and ethical products.
+Established in 2020 by Suzie Ford, ford & guy produce ethical and sustainable products.
 All of our items are handmade in the UK and are designed to last.

 After completing a PhD in Biology at the University of Oxford, Suzie started ford & guy in 2020 with her husband to provide sustainable and ethical handmade products.